buildsbyaman/Global-University-Finder/readme.md

-🎓 University Search App 🔍
+# University Search App
-Welcome to University Search — your passport to finding the perfect university anywhere in the world! 🌍✨ Just type a country, click Search, and boom 💥 — you’ll have a list of universities with their location and official website links.
+Welcome to University Search — your passport to finding the perfect university anywhere in the world!.
+Just type a country, click Search, and boom 💥 — you’ll have a list of universities with their location and official website links.

 Deployed Link - [Click here](https://buildsbyaman-universityfinder.vercel.app/)